-First of all, we will say that terpenes are a group of chemical compounds found in plants and (rarely also) in animals such as insects.
+Terpenes are a group of chemical compounds found in plants and also rarely in animals such as insects.
 They are among the secondary plant substances that are absorbed through food.
-In addition to cannabinoids like THC, CBD, hemp also contains terpenes.
+In addition to cannabinoids like THC and CBD, hemp also contains terpenes.
 Terpenes are considered to manifest through the aroma released by weed plants and protect the plant from pests.

 Terpenes belong to the group of secondary plant substances.
-They are not essential nutrients for humans and have been little investigated.
+They are not essential nutrients for humans and have been not been thoroughly investigated.
 However, they are said to influence metabolic processes.
-Various beneficial effects for health and medicinal properties are attributed to them: cancer protection.
-Positive effects on the heart and blood pressure, Anti-inflammatory and antibacterial effects.
+Various beneficial effects for health and medicinal properties are attributed to them including cancer protection.
+Positive effects on the heart and blood pressure, anti-inflammatory, and antibacterial effects are also noted.

 Terpenoids are commonly used outside of cannabis for their aromas.
 People infuse terpenes into different ingredients to create spices, perfumes, and essential oils.
 However, there is a growing body of research showing that terpenoids are important players in modulating the effects of cannabinoids.

-Recent studies have shown that terpenes can change, increase or decrease the duration and intensity of the effects coming from a specific strain, as well as influencing the smell and taste of the buds.
-In other words, without terpenes, the effects of different strains high in CBD or THC would be bland and lacking in additional health benefits.
+Recent studies have shown that terpenes can change, increase, or decrease the duration and intensity of the effects coming from a specific strain as well as influence the smell and taste of the buds.
+In other words, without terpenes, the effects of different strains that are high in CBD or THC would be bland and lacking in additional health benefits.

-As usual, cannabis is believed to contain more than 120 terpenes, although many of these are found in small amounts and their effects may be negligible, or non-existent.
+Cannabis is believed to contain more than 120 terpenes, although many of these are found in small amounts and their effects may be minor or even non-existent.
 The primary terpenes and terpenoids that have been identified in cannabis are limonene, myrcene, pinene, linalool, eucalyptol, γ-terpinene, β-caryophyllene, caryophyllene oxide, nerolidol, and phytol.
-These compounds, unlike cannabinoids, are not exclusive to cannabis (although there are now indications that other plant species contain some phytocannabinoids) and many are in fact very familiar to us
+These compounds, unlike cannabinoids, are not exclusive to cannabis (although there are now indications that other plant species contain some phytocannabinoids) and many are in fact very familiar to us.

 Limonene is often assumed to be abundant in lemon-scented strains, although this is not always the case.
 When looking for high limonene strains, you’ll need to find lab-tested products to know that the strain you’re interested in has good limonene composition.
 While THC normally makes up 10-30% of the dry weight of a flower, limonene occurs in small amounts, usually less than 2%.
-These are very volatile molecules and on which certain scientific analysis is required to be detected.
+These are very volatile molecules that require certain scientific analysis to be detected.

-Despite limonene’s potential therapeutic benefits, little is known about how it works in the brain and body, and what doses are required to achieve those benefits.
+Despite limonene’s potential therapeutic benefits, little is known about how it works in the brain and body and what doses are required to achieve those benefits.
 Many of the limonene studies to date have used high doses, much higher than those found in marijuana.
-However, it has been preliminarily determined to be beneficial for Mood Enhancement, relieve stress, antifungal properties, antibacterial properties, can help relieve heartburn and gastric reflux, enhances the absorption of other terpenes and chemicals through the skin, mucous membranes, and digestive tract
+However, it has been preliminarily determined to be beneficial for mood enhancement, relieving stress, antifungal properties, antibacterial properties, relieving heartburn and gastric reflux, and enhancing the absorption of other terpenes and chemicals through the skin, mucous membranes, and digestive tract

-The organoleptic profile of this variety is complex and exquisite, being able to find lemon-like citrus flavors, with fruity and sweet notes.
-In addition, it is accompanied by a lot of THC, and may contain between 20% – 25% of this psychoactive cannabinoid.
-In addition, in Gary Payton you can find other terpenes such as Humble, Linalool, and Caryophyllene, in smaller quantities, offering users mental relief.
-With this strain of weed you will feel an energetic high, which fills you with life and leaves you ready to face the day.
+The organoleptic profile of this variety is complex and exquisite, finding lemon-like citrus flavors with fruity and sweet notes.
+In addition, it is accompanied by a lot of THC, containing between 20% – 25% of this psychoactive cannabinoid.
+In addition, in Gary Payton, you can find other terpenes such as Humble, Linalool, and Caryophyllene in smaller quantities, offering users mental relief.
+With this strain of weed, you will feel an energetic high that fills you with life and leaves you ready to face the day.

-But Gary Payton not only stands out for having the Limonene terpene as the main one, nor for its intense high, but also because it activates the minds of users and promotes creativity, leaving people in focus for the development of their activities.
+Gary Payton not only stands out for having Limonene as its main terpene, nor for its intense high, but because it activates the minds of users and promotes creativity, leaving people in focus for the development of their activities.

-And on the other hand, it calms bad thoughts, and relaxes people who suffer from panic attacks or who have suicidal thoughts.
+On the other hand, it calms bad thoughts and relaxes people who suffer from panic attacks or who have suicidal thoughts.

 Myrcene, one of the most abundant terpenes in Cannabis, is a hydrocarbon responsible for the unmistakable smell that some of the most popular marijuana strains on the market emit.
-It is usually associated with an earthy aroma, with nuances of musk, which can be reminiscent of the clove spice.
-In addition to this, it also has more fruity flavors, such as red grape or balsamic, with spicy notes.
+It is usually associated with an earthy aroma with nuances of musk that can be reminiscent of the clove spice.
+In addition to this, it also has more fruity flavors such as red grape or balsamic with spicy notes.
 In addition to this, a scientific study suggests that myrcene can enhance the sedative effects.

 You can find myrcene in fruits such as mangoes.
-Anecdotally it is said that eating a mango before consuming Cannabis can accentuate or extend the psychoactive effects of the plant.
-Many suggest this is due to the fruit’s concentrations of myrcene, which is naturally synergistic with THC, allowing it to more easily penetrate the blood and reach the brain more intensely and quickly.
+Anecdotally, it is said that eating a mango before consuming Cannabis can accentuate or extend the psychoactive effects of the plant.
+Many suggest that this is due to the fruit’s concentrations of myrcene which is naturally synergistic with THC, allowing it to more easily penetrate the blood and reach the brain more intensely and quickly.

-You can also find myrcene in other types of plants such as thyme, parsley, laurel or hops.
-It is one of the most used isolated terpenes in the perfume industry and fragrances in general.
-Among the benefits it delivers, the following can be named: Analgesic action, against pain, antibacterial potential, which stops the growth of these organisms, antidiabetic benefits, which in some cases can mitigate the effects of diabetes.
-Powerful anti-inflammatory, ideal for reducing certain inflammations.
-It is good for fighting insomnia and helps to fall asleep.
-Antimutagenic capacity, which inhibits cell mutation, antipsychotic potential, reducing symptoms of psychosis.
-Antispasmodic, providing benefits in reducing spasms. inhibitor of gastric and duodenal ulcers.
+You can also find myrcene in other types of plants such as thyme, parsley, laurel, or hops.
+It is one of the most used isolated terpenes in the perfume industry and in fragrances in general.
+Among the benefits it delivers, the following can be named: analgesic action against pain, antibacterial potential that stops the growth of these organisms, antidiabetic benefits which in some cases can mitigate the effects of diabetes, and powerful anti-inflammatory qualities that are ideal for reducing certain inflammations.
+It is good for fighting insomnia and helps users to fall asleep.
+It also has an antimutagenic capacity which inhibits cell mutation, antipsychotic potential, reduces symptoms of psychosis, is an antispasmodic, providing benefits in reducing spasms, and is an inhibitor of gastric and duodenal ulcers.

-This is a mostly indica cannabis strain which stands out because the myrcene terpene is the central one, causing Motor Breath to have a flavor and give off earthy aromas.
-You can also distinguish other aromas and flavors such as citrus or carbonated, uncle diesel, which gives its name to Motor Breath.
-Users of this strain, thanks to its dominant terpene (myrcene), point out that it helps control migraines, relaxes body and mind, helping to control fatigue and anxiety.
+This is a mostly indica cannabis strain that stands out because myrcene is the central terpene, causing Motor Breath to have a flavor and give off earthy aromas.
+You can also distinguish other aromas and flavors such as citrus and diesel which gives its name to Motor Breath.
+Users of this strain, thanks to its dominant terpene (myrcene), point out that it helps control migraines, relax the body and mind, and control fatigue and anxiety.